 If the application is approved, the RPM drafts an Approval Letter.
 For approved applications, the discipline-specific reviews and the overall summary basis for approval are made public with appropriate redaction and may be found (for many, but not all drugs) on FDA’s Drugs@FDA website.

-he marketing application review process can require considerable sponsor involvement.
-In order to facilitate efficient review and a timely regulatory decision, sponsors should:
+The marketing application review process can require considerable Sponsor involvement.
+In order to facilitate efficient review and a timely regulatory decision, Sponsors should:

 - Have a firm grasp on the review process